-Carl Raschke is Professor of Religious Studies at the University of Denver.
+Bryan Rennie is Professor of Religion at Westminster College.
 We invited him to answer the question “What norms or values define excellent philosophy of religion? as part of our “Philosophers of Religion on Philosophy of Religion” series.

 Many norms and values have potential to define excellent philosophy of religion.
 A great deal depends on the priorities of the particular scholar.
 For me, one of the foremost, and one of the most often overlooked, is simplicity.
 The description and analysis of as-yet ill-defined behaviors such as the religious all too easily becomes baroquely complex.
 More than just avoiding the unnecessary multiplication of theoretical entities good philosophizing should begin from simple and secure foundations.
 In this instance, the simple approach is first to establish the norms and values of good philosophy before complicating the issue by the application of that philosophy to a complex and contentious class like religion.